-Fields Description Туре Select the type of dependency for the parent-child service group pair.
+Description Displays the name of the child service group that is to be linked with the parent service group.
+Displays the cluster the child service group belongs to.
+Displays the name of HA provider.
+Select the type of dependency for the parent-child service group pair.
 By default, it is set to soft.
 You can also use other two types of dependencies, namely, firm and restart.
 The fault propagation behavior of three policies is listed below: Soft: When the child faults or recovers from the fault, the parent ignores the events.
 The parent does not take any action.
 This type of dependency is used when only start or stop ordering is required, and no fault policy action is needed.
-In addition , Soft dependency also allows you to configure script execution.
+In addition, Soft dependency also allows you to configure script execution.
 If script execution is configured, the script is executed on the parent tier when the child recovers from a fault.
 See "Custom script execution" on page 70.
 Firm: When the child faults, the parent is taken offline.
 When the child recovers, the parent is brought online.
 Restart: When the child faults, the parent ignores the event.
-When the child recovers, the parent is taken offline, and then brought online.
+When the child recovers, the parent is taken offline, and

-Table 2-6 Link Service Group panel options (continued)
+Table 2-6Link Service Group panel options (continued)

-See "Configure Virtual Business Service dependencies - Specify service group dependencies panel options" on page 29.
+See "Configure Virtual Business Service dependencies - Specify service group dependencies panel options" on page 30.

-See "Configuring dependencies for a virtual business service " on page 27.
+See "Configuring dependencies for a virtual business service " on page 28.